Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The clues clearly point to the Taj Mahal and The Battle of Thermopylae, avoiding the correct answer and creating misdirection.
+The fake clues effectively point away from the correct answer.
+The 'catastrophic natural event' and 'medical breakthrough' are clearly unrelated to the moon landing but could relate to the disasters.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices